At a Glance

 ✨Tip Number 4

 Network with current or former employees of the company if possible.
-They can provide insights into the company culture and expectations, which can help you tailor your approach and stand out during the selection process.
+They can provide insights into the company culture and expectations, which can help you tailor your approach during the interview process.

 We think you need these skills to ace Machine Operator